Second International Conference

 - Impact of social policies on filicide

-- Role and Impact of health, child protection and social welfare services on filicide (including GPs, psychiatrists, paediatricians, social workers, psychologists)
+- Role and Impact of health, child protection and social welfare services on filicide (including GPs, psychiatrists, pediatricians, social workers, psychologists)

 - Mental Health Problems, Domestic Violence, Substance Abuse, Gambling and other life stresses